|

 we used the reference channel length Lo, which is the distance along the channel

-in which the channel drops a head equal to its flow depth (Table 2, bottom)
+in which the channel drops a head equal to its flow depth (Table 1, bottom line)

 It is observed that the